djcf/wordpress-fpm-docker/ansible/README.md

 The actual logic for these tasks is contained within ansible roles, in the roles directory.

+INSTALLATION

+If you are running against a newly-provisioned server, you need to run plays/system/install-web.yml and plays/system/configure-web.yml.
+These in turn have some requirements in ansible-galaxy, which you must install first.
+Run the following commands:

+	ansible-galaxy install -r requirements.yml
+	ansible-playbook -i $inventory plays/system/install-web.yml
+	ansible-playbook -i $inventory plays/system/configure-web.yml

 USAGE EXAMPLES

 You must use these plays with a valid inventory.
 I ussually set the inventory to the $inventory variable, for example "set inventory (pwd)/hosts/local" will run against the local host, or ../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory to run against a vagrant virtual machine.